What to Do in the Event of an Auto Accident

-But once the initial injuries have been addressed, it is important to understand your rights, duties, and responsibilities under New York law in the event of an auto accident because failure to do so could result in the loss of benefits under your insurance policy that you have paid premiums for and are entitled to receive.
-Keep reading to learn more about the steps you should take to protect yourself and your family:
+But once the initial injuries have been addressed, it is important to understand your rights, duties, and responsibilities under New York law in the event of an auto accident, as failure to do so could result in the loss of benefits under your insurance policy that you have paid premiums for and are entitled to receive.
+Keep reading to learn more about the steps you should take to protect yourself and your family.

 Once you have assessed the situation for damage and injuries, call an ambulance if one is needed and call the police to report the accident.
 When the police arrive, the officers will gather facts necessary to complete the accident report.
 While it is important to cooperate with the responding police officer, it is also important not to make any incriminating statements in the heat of the moment that, upon reflection, may later be regretted.
 Always tell the officer all of the pertinent facts but avoid opinions or apologies for what has happened.

 It is important to obtain identifying information for all people and vehicles involved in the accident.
-This includes name, address, driver's license number, date of birth, phone number and insurance company for the driver and the owner of the involved vehicles.
+This includes:

 If possible, make note of the make, model, license plate number, and general areas of damage for each car involved in the auto accident.
 This information could be useful later, but will be much more difficult to obtain after the cars leave the scene.

 Once the initial medical issues have been addressed, you or someone on your behalf should notify your insurance company of the accident by phone as soon as possible, certainly within 48 hours.
-Your carrier will send you the necessary forms to obtain No-Fault benefits, which must be completed and filed within 30 days of the accident.
+Your carrier will send you the necessary forms to obtain no-fault benefits, which must be completed and filed within 30 days of the accident.
 Failure to meet this very strict deadline can permit your carrier to disclaim all benefits.
-Therefore, notifying your insurance company and completing the necessary No-Fault benefit forms are two of the most important things to do as soon as possible after the auto accident.
+Therefore, notifying your insurance company and completing the necessary no-fault benefit forms are two of the most important things to do as soon as possible after the auto accident.
 If you have been injured in a car accident and have questions about no-fault insurance and filing a no-fault claim, contact the Buffalo car accident attorneys at Faraci Lange, LLP.